dr413677671/PromptGallery-stable-diffusion-webui/README.md

           value: "Woods background, fantacy background,"
    ```

-Or something more powerful like webui config in "param"
+Or do something like setup the webui parameters in "param":

    ```yaml
     Style: